Federal Location Monitoring

 Location monitoring was first used by the federal Judiciary in 1986.
 Officers monitored participants through random telephone calls and weekly in-person contacts.

-Today, location monitoring (formerly known as electronic monitoring) relies on three distinct technologies.
+Today, location monitoring relies on four distinct technologies:

-- Radio frequency units transmit a signal verifying that a person is at home during required hours.
+- Radio frequency units require participants to wear a transmitter at all times.
+The transmitter sends a signal to a receiver in the participant’s residence verifying that a person is at home during required hours.
 RF units do not monitor individuals once they move outside the device's tracking range.

-- Global Positioning System units require users to wear transmitters at all times.
-A signal enables officers to track a person’s location outside the home.
-An alert also is sent if a person under supervision tampers with the device or attempts to remove it.
+- Global Positioning System units require participants to wear a tracker at all times.
+The participant’s location is detected 24/7 via GPS satellites, cellular towers, and/or Wi-Fi.
+An alert also is generated if a person under supervision tampers with the device or attempts to remove it.
 GPS provides more comprehensive and real-time information than other location monitoring technologies.

-A less frequently used technology is voice verification.
-Individuals periodically check in by telephone, leaving a message that can be checked against a voice “fingerprint” to verify their whereabouts.
-Voice verification is intended to target low risk defendants and offenders.
+- Voice recognition requires participants to periodically check in by telephone, leaving a message that can be checked against a voice “fingerprint” to verify their whereabouts.
+Voice verification is intended to target low-risk participants.

 What Is the Officer’s Role?